elvinjgalarza/private-data-collection/README.md

 * Restrict data access to certain roles in your organization by building access control into chaincode logic
 * Ledger data at rest can be encrypted on the peer, and data in-transit is encrypted via TLS
 * Hash or encrypt the data before calling chaincode; if hashing, there must be a means to share the source data; if encrypting, there must be a means to share decryption keys
-* Using Fabric, **private-data** keeps ledger data private from other organizations within the channel
+* Using Fabric, **private-data** keeps ledger data private from other organizations within the channel **(this is what this lab encapsulates)**

 **Why is private-data collection important?**
 * There might be organizations that have certain sensitive data that they want to keep from other organizations; however, they also wish to interact with those other organizations within the same channel.

 **How is this method different than creating channels – what data is shared and visible?**
 * In the context of Private-Data Collection and a channel, Private-Data Collection describes the data that is collected and kept private from other organizations on the same channel.
+The question refers to two different solutions as mentioned in the first bullet.

 **Which organizations can actually “see” the data?**
-* The Collection (collections_config.json) definition describes a subset of organizations that are allowed to store a set of private data – de facto means that these organizations are the same ones that can see and/or transact the respective private data
+* The Collection definition (collections_config.json) describes a subset of organizations that are allowed to store a set of private data – de facto means that these organizations are the same ones that can see and/or transact the respective private data

 ## Tutorial
 1. Clone the repository.
 ```
 git clone https://github.com/elvinjgalarza/private-data-collection.git
 ```
 2. Remove any containers and inactive networks that may be up.
 WARNING!
-This will remove: all stopped containers and inactive networks
+This will remove all stopped containers and inactive networks.
 ```
 docker ps
 docker network list
 docker system prune
 ```
-3. Go to the where the BYFN script is located
+3. Go to the where the BYFN script is located.
 ```
 cd private-data-collection/fabric-samples/first-network
 ```
-4. Perform more housekeeping to clean up any previous environments and containers
+4. Perform more housekeeping to clean up any previous environments and containers.
 ```
 ./byfn.sh down
 docker rm -f $(docker ps -a | awk '($2 ~ /dev-peer.*.marblesp.*/) {print $1}')